 Promo Codes: Check for verified discounts and promo codes on websites like CouponAnnie for additionalsavings

-Afternoon: Have lunch at Simply Greek, 1190 W Chocolate Ave, Hershey, PA.
+Afternoon: The restaurant we had lunch at (Simply Greek) closed and has reopened as Hershey Social Restaurant 1190 W Chocolate Ave, Hershey, PA.

 Visit the Hershey Story Museum, 63 West Chocolate Avenue, Hershey, PA.